Visa Europe | Company Profile, Marketing Contacts, Media Spend, Brands

 What is the email of the Commercial Development Director, Core Products of Visa Europe?

-What is direct phone of the Senior Brand Manager of Visa Europe?
+What is direct phone of the Small Business Cards Development & Strategy of Visa Europe?

 Who is the Media Buying, Media Planning agency of Visa Europe?